In Pursuit of the Perfect Weekend

-Are you in pursuit of the “perfect weekend”?
-Does such a thing even exist?
-Here are some ideas to help you create your perfect weekend – whatever that looks like for you.
+BUT you can work on making your weekends close to perfect for YOU.
+Here are some ideas to help you create your perfect weekend – whatever that looks like.

 Does the Perfect Weekend Exist?

 There’s a LOT of pressure on weekends.
 The weekend is your precious time off, time to yourself, time with family and friends, time to run errands, socialise, relax, work out, chill out, sort out the house, get out the house, and all the rest… No wonder weekends can be just exhausting.

 The other pressure on weekends is that we often find ourselves feeling guilty about slowing down and thinking about how we SHOULD be doing this or that.
 We then end up feeling disappointed when we don’t “have a great weekend” and end up with the Sunday night blues.